-Les ss than Mor e than Contractual obligations Total 1 . year 1 t 3 years 3 to 5 years 5 y /ears Operating leases(1) \$ 1,759 \$ 1,165 \$ 594 \$ \$ License obligations(2) 300 60 120 120 Long-term debt(3) 6,812 3,319 3,493 Total obligations \$ 8,871 \$ 4,544 \$ 4,207 \$ 120 \$
+Les ss than Mor e than Contractual obligations Total 1 . year 1 t o 3 years 3 to 5 years 5 y /ears Operating leases(1) \$ 1,759 \$ 1,165 \$ 594 \$ \$ License obligations(2) 300 60 120 120 Long-term debt(3) 6,812 3,319 3,493 Total obligations \$ 8,871 \$ 4,544 \$ 4,207 \$ 120 \$

 - (1) Represents future minimum lease payments under non-cancellable operating leases in effect as of September 30, 2015, including the remaining lease payments for our current facilities in Watertown, Massachusetts.
 The minimum lease payments above do not include common area maintenance charges, real estate taxes or any sublease payments we receive. - (2) Represents minimum annual license fees payable to universities or partners under our license agreements.
 Under our license agreement with the Massachusetts Institute of Technology, or MIT, milestone and royalty payments commence upon our commercialization of a product.
-For the purposes of presenting our contractual obligations under the MIT agreement, we have assumed license payments are fully offset by milestone and royalty payments in 2020. - (3) Represents payments of principal and interest under our credit facility assuming \$7.5 million of borrowings, net of principle paydown, and no prepayments.
+For the purposes of presenting our contractual obligations under the MIT agreement, we have assumed license payments are fully offset by milestone and royalty payments in 2020. - (3) Represents payments of principal and interest under our credit facility assuming \$7.5 million of borrowings, net of principle paydown, and no prepayments

 The contractual obligations table does not include any potential contingent payments upon the achievement by us of specified clinical, regulatory and commercial events, as applicable, or patent prosecution or royalty payments we may be required to make under license agreements we have entered into with various universities or partners pursuant to which we have inlicensed certain intellectual property, including our license agreement with MIT.
-We have excluded these potential payments in the contractual obligations table because the timing and likelihood of these contingent payments are not known.
-See "Business-Licenses and collaborations" for additional information about these license agreements, including with respect to potential payments thereunder.
+See "Business-Licenses and collaborations" for additional information.
+The table also excludes potential payments we may be required to make under manufacturing and CRO agreements as the timing of when these payments will actually be made is uncertain and the payments are contingent upon the initiation and completion of future activities.